Welcome to our guide for walnut hardwood flooring including popular types, hardness, price, pros & cons and design ideas.

 Brazilian walnut floors – See at Wayfair

-Brazilian walnut flooring is also known as Ipe (pronounced ee-pay), which is the Brazilian word for walnut (lapacho).
-This wood is typically very dark in color as well as harder than any other walnut.
+Brazilian walnut is also known as Ipe (pronounced ee-pay), which is the Brazilian word for walnut (lapacho).
+This wood is typically very dark in color as well as harder than any other walnut species.
 Ipe is extremely resistant to insect damage and mold.

-Brazilian walnut flooring is a lot harder on the janka scale, a 3684 to be exact, which is way above any oak flooring and is at the top of the list for hardest flooring.
-This will make Brazilian walnut flooring a better option for high traffic areas, or anywhere in the home looking for high durability.
+It is a lot harder on the Janka scale, a 3684 to be exact, which is way above any oak flooring and is at the top of the list for hardest flooring.
+This will make flooring from this material a better option for high-traffic areas or anywhere in the home looking for high durability.

-Not only is Brazilian walnut extremely long lasting but it also is an exotic wood that will bring an elegant and regal look to any space.
+Not only is this wood extremely long-lasting, but it is also an exotic wood that will bring an elegant and regal look to any space.

 Asian Walnut Parquet

-Asian walnut flooring is also known as Acacia walnut flooring.
+Asian walnut is also known as Acacia walnut.
 This wood is a light honey color with distinctive grain patterns.
 The most natural form of this flooring is an unstained piece with a clear coat over the top, but there is also a variety of other options ranging from browns to creams.

-Asian walnut is found in Southeast Asia, India, Africa and Australia.
-It has a unique grain, with big swirls and loose structure, which will add a good contrast in larger spaces.
-This type of wood in particular rates a 2300, rating higher that the more common choices of oak which are only 1300.
+It is found in Southeast Asia, India, Africa, and Australia.
+It has a unique grain, with big swirls and a loose structure, which will add a good contrast in larger spaces.
+This type of wood, in particular, rates 2300, higher than the more common choices of oak, which are only 1300.

 Walnut Floor Options